kitaharaa/Expense-Tracking/README.md

-# Just a test task for a company
+It is just a test task for the company